-Atman AVR is integrated c/C++ compiler IDE for Atmel AVR microcontrollers.
+Atman AVR is an integrated c/C++ compiler IDE for Atmel AVR microcontrollers.
 AtmanAvr C development environment includes ProjectWizard, CodeWizard, Workspace, Output, Text editor, Binary editor, Debugger.
-The compiler itself is GCC compiler for AVR.
+The compiler itself is a GCC compiler for AVR.
 The only thing that makes it commercial is the integrated environment:

 CodeWizard – helps in programming routine tasks like creating new modules, adding functions navigating;

-Advanced workspace where you can find File View, Class View and I/O View and many more.
+Advanced workspace where you can find File View, Class View, and I/O View, and many more.

 In the Project Name enter the name of your project.
-Also select where your project will be located.
+Also, select where your project will be located.
 From tab Projects select one type of projects:

-AVR C Wizard(boot) – Bootloader project using C;
+- AVR C Wizard(boot) – Bootloader project using C;

-AVR C Wizard(exe) – standard C program – usually this is the choice for your projects;
+- AVR C Wizard(exe) – standard C program – usually this is the choice for your projects;

-AVR C Wizard(lib) – wizard for library creation using C;
+- AVR C Wizard(lib) – wizard for library creation using C;

-AVR C++ Wizard(boot) – Bootloader project using C++;
+- AVR C++ Wizard(boot) – Bootloader project using C++;

-AVR C++ Wizard(exe) – standard C++ program;
+- AVR C++ Wizard(exe) – standard C++ program;

-Blank – Empty projects without wizard;
+- Blank – Empty projects without wizard;

 Next goes analog comparator settings.
-You may enable analog comparator and interrupt on match and other features:
+You may enable analog comparator and interrupt on the match and other features:

 7th step of Atman AVR initial wizard is SPI settings.
-You may set interrupt, clock rate, working mode: slave or master, double speed, clock phase and data order: first LSB or MSB:
+You may set interrupt, clock rate, working mode: slave or master, double speed, clock phase, and data order: first LSB or MSB:

-Next setting is I2C or TWI interface settings.
+The next setting is I2C or TWI interface settings.
 Enable it if you are going to use it.
 There is also interrupt mode select, ACK generation select, Bit rate prescaller, bit rate register value, SCL frequency select:

 You may come back to any step and correct any settings before you press Finish.